YusufYacoobali/MARL-AI-Overcook/README.md

   This holds all the code for the map generation.

 - network.py was added.
-  This is a neural network used for when agents select the PPO method.
+  This is a neural network used for when agents select the Policy Gradient method.

 - agents.py was modified.
   The implementation for adding the two additional methods, Q-Learning and Policy Gradient, were carried out.
 The changes include lines 52-61, 66-68, 113-153, 173-186, 224-236, 350-398.